-- 1.16 Sustainability Appraisal (SA) is a statutory requirement of the Planning and Compulsory Purchase Act 2004.
+- 1.17 Sustainability Appraisal (SA) is a statutory requirement of the Planning and Compulsory Purchase Act 2004.
 It is designed to ensure that the plan preparation process maximises the contribution that a plan makes to sustainable development and minimises any potential adverse impacts.
-The SA process involves appraising the likely social, environmental and economic effects of the policies and proposals within a plan from the outset of its development. - 1.17 Strategic Environmental Assessment (SEA) is also a statutory assessment process, required by the SEA Regulations (Statutory Instrument 2004, No 1633, as amended by Statutory Instrument 2018 No 1232 and by Statutory Instrument 2020 No 1531).
+The SA process involves appraising the likely social, environmental and economic effects of the policies and proposals within a plan from the outset of its development. - 1.18 Strategic Environmental Assessment (SEA) is also a statutory assessment process, required by the SEA Regulations (Statutory Instrument 2004, No 1633, as amended by Statutory Instrument 2018 No 1232 and by Statutory Instrument 2020 No 1531).
 The SEA Regulations require the formal assessment of plans and programmes which are likely to have significant effects on the environment and which set the framework for future consent of projects requiring Environmental Impact Assessment (EIA).
-The purpose of SEA is to provide for a high level of protection of the environment and to contribute to the integration of environmental considerations into the preparation and adoption of plans with a view to promoting sustainable development. - 1.18 The UK left the EU in January 2020, with the transition period ending at the end of 2020.
-Following the end of the transition period, most EU law continues to apply as a result of provisions in the European Union (Withdrawal) Act 2018 (EUWA) and the 'EU Exit' amendments to domestic legislation. - 1.19 SEA and SA are separate processes but have similar aims and objectives.
+The purpose of SEA is to provide for a high level of protection of the environment and to contribute to the integration of environmental considerations into the preparation and adoption of plans with a view to promoting sustainable development. - 1.19 The UK left the EU in January 2020, with the transition period ending at the end of 2020.
+Following the end of the transition period, most EU law continues to apply as a result of provisions in the European Union (Withdrawal) Act 2018 (EUWA) and the 'EU Exit' amendments to domestic legislation. - 1.20 On 11th May 2022 the Government published the Levelling up and Regeneration Bill, which sets out in detail the Government's proposals for reforming the planning system.
+Amongst other things, the Bill proposes the replacement of the current SEA regime with a new requirement for an Environmental Outcomes Report.
+The specific requirements will be set out in forthcoming regulations, along with information about transition arrangements; however at present the requirement for SEA remains as set out in existing legislation.

+1.21 SEA and SA are separate processes but have similar aims and objectives.
 Simply put, SEA focuses on the likely environmental effects of a plan whilst SA includes a wider range of considerations, extending to social and economic impacts.
 The Government's Planning Practice Guidance5 shows how it is possible to satisfy both requirements by undertaking a joint SA and SEA process, and to present an SA Report that incorporates the requirements of the SEA Regulations.
 The SA and SEA of the Bassetlaw Local Plan is being undertaken using this integrated approach and throughout this report the abbreviation 'SA' should therefore be taken to refer to 'SA incorporating the requirements of SEA'.